Glyptodon

 Glyptodon (lit. 'grooved or carved tooth'; from Ancient Greek γλυπτός 'sculptured' and ὀδοντ-, ὀδούς 'tooth') is a genus of glyptodont, an extinct group of large, herbivorous armadillos that lived from the Pliocene, around 3.2 million years ago, to the early Holocene, around 11,000 years ago, in South America.
-It is one of, if not the, best known genus of glyptodont.
+It is one of, if not the, best-known genera of glyptodont.
 Glyptodon has a long and storied past, being the first named extinct cingulate and the type genus of the subfamily Glyptodontinae.
 Fossils of Glyptodon have been recorded as early as 1814 from Pleistocene aged deposits from Uruguay, though many were incorrectly referred to the ground sloth Megatherium by early paleontologists.

 The type species, G. clavipes, was described in 1839 by notable British paleontologist Sir Richard Owen.
 Later in the 19th century, dozens of complete skeletons were unearthed from localities and described by paleontologists such as Florentino Ameghino and Hermann Burmeister.
 During this era, many species of Glyptodon were dubbed, some of them based on fragmentary or isolated remains.
 Fossils from North America were also assigned to Glyptodon, but all of them have since been placed in the closely related genus Glyptotherium.
 It was not until the later end of the 1900s and 21st century that full review of the genus came about, restricting Glyptodon to just five species under one genus.